-Full details of how much people pay in all bands and all areas can be found on the Fylde Borough Council website at:
+Full details of how much people pay in all bands and all areas can be found here.

-Both of the individual elements of council tax charged by Fylde Council (i.e. the standard borough-wide charge and the special expense charge) are increasing by 2.2% compared to last year’s charge.
+Both of the individual elements of council tax charged by Fylde Council (i.e. the standard borough-wide charge and the special expense charge) are frozen for 2023/24 at the same level as for 2022/23.
 This is what you will see on your council tax bill.

 It is worth noting that nobody actually pays the average – if you live in Lytham or St Annes you will pay both the borough wide charge and the special expense charge (which in total is higher than the average charge in Fylde), and if you live outside this area you will pay only the borough wide charge (which is lower than the average charge in Fylde).